The Differences Between A Personal Injury Claim And A Claim For Workers' Compensation

-When you are hurt on the job, you may consider filing a lawsuit to recover for your loss wages, injuries and medical expenses.
+When you are hurt on the job, you may consider filing a lawsuit to recover for your lost wages, injuries and medical expenses.
 A good question to ask is, what kind of claim should I be filing?
-While your attorney will handle this issue, it’s wise to be well-versed in the law as different causes of action can result in different outcomes in terms of whether or not you prevail on a claim and what damages you can recover.
+While your attorney will handle this issue, it’s wise to be well-versed in the law as different courses of action can result in different outcomes in terms of whether or not you prevail on a claim and what damages you can recover.
 In the context of on-the-job injuries, the question becomes whether you should file a workers’ compensation claim or a personal injury claim.
 Below, we will discuss the difference between these two types of claims.

-In contrast, with a workers' compensation claim, showing fault is not a prerequisite to recovery.
-Rather, any employee who is injured while working is entitled to workers' compensation.
-In fact, even if you were negligent and helped caused the accident, you may still be able to receive workers' compensation damages.
+In contrast, with a workers’ compensation claim, showing fault is not a prerequisite to recovery.
+Rather, any employee who is injured while working is entitled to workers’ compensation.
+In fact, even if you were negligent and helped cause the accident, you may still be able to receive workers’ compensation damages.

 Another difference between a personal injury claim and a claim for workers’ compensation is what damages you may be able to recover.
 If you prevail on a personal injury claim, the damages you can recover are vast, including lost earnings, lost earning capacity, medical bills, future medical expenses, permanent impairment, pain and suffering, and loss of enjoyment of life (i.e., hedonic damages), among other things.
 In contrast, if you bring a claim for workers’ compensation, you cannot recover damages for pain and suffering.
 You are only entitled to recover weekly compensation, permanent impairment benefits, medical bills and vocational rehabilitation.